MyNorthland

 Understanding your aid.

-Your financial aid award helps fund your educational expenses, and with careful planning will cover your direct and indirect college costs.
+Your financial aid award helps fund your educational expenses, and with careful planning, will cover your direct and indirect college costs.
 How do the dollars and cents listed on the award translate into living and learning experiences on campus?
 Taking the time to learn about your financial aid award to help you through the academic year.

-View & Accept Aid
+View and Accept Aid

 Contact